kurollo/twedoo-load-config/README.md

 ## Description

-Using Symfony modular, simple loading all file yml (configuration and services and routing) from inside each Bundle and inject it in config global.
+Using Symfony modular, simple load files yml (configuration and services and routing) from each Bundle and inject it in config global.

 Installation
 ------------